zj52024/Goose-Goose-Goose/README.md

 ## So, how to use?

-Just complie it, and inject with your favorite injector.
+Just complie it with Visual Studio 2019, and inject with your favorite injector.

 ## Features